True story –

 PELVIC FLOOR BIOFEEDBACK THERAPY (but oh, so much more than that)

-Here I stand (because sitting is bad) today, stating without hesitation, that this type of specialized work, is very rewarding, challenging, and vitally important to people all over the world.
+Here I stand today (because sitting for too long can be bad), stating without hesitation, that this type of specialized work, is very rewarding, challenging, and vitally important to people all over the world.
 Pelvic physical therapists are musculoskeletal experts in the areas associated with the pelvis (sacrum, sacroiliac joints, coccyx), including vulvar and vaginal, penile and scrotum, colorectal regions.
 Most importantly, as physical therapists, we are trained to assess the musculoskeletal system and body as a whole as well (not just small bits and parts).
 We can still treat necks, shoulders, knees, etc., but some of us have such a high volume of patients needing pelvic health care that we focus in this area exclusively (and still treat the person as a WHOLE).
 It is also common for pelvic physical therapists to take post-graduate advanced classes to study GI, reproductive/sexual, orthopedic, neurologic and dermatologic “systems” (and more) to understand the complexity of how this all impacts an individual’s function and movement.
 We are interested in how systems operate together.
 Many of us are lucky to work with a network of specialized physicians, midwives, sex therapists and educators, fitness professionals and others in associated fields.

 “Having endometriosis, painful intercourse, and constipation at the same time is tough.
 I feel crazy having to go to so many doctors for each thing – GYN, GI, and Colorectal.
 This is the first time I’ve been to someone who’s looked at all of these issues in a bigger picture at the same time, connecting the dots, and coordinating care with these doctors”